ErikSchlyter/gloss/README.md

-gloss
+GLOSS
 =====

-some experimenting with code generation
+Some experiments with code generation